lcphill/Parking-docs/Networking-Terms-Glossary.md

       - Interfaces on connected_endpoints participate in a distributed port-channel
          - Appear as an ordinary LAG (as in, one chassis)
    - IPL (inter-peer link)
-      - AKA ICL (interchassis control link) / protection link (ICL-PL)
+      - AKA ICL (interchassis-control-link) / protection link (ICL-PL)
+      - SVI is a normal port-channel (with 'active' LACP)
+         - Noting that MLAG' functioning port-channels must be configured with identical port channel numbers
+         - Local SVIs have their own local IPAM
+         - CLI: ```local-interface``` assigns a VLAN interface for MLAG peer comms use.
+This VLAN interface (typically 4094) is used for both directions of communication between MLAG peers.
-      - Traditionally a physical cable, although L3LS-EVPN may opt to use the underlay for such purposes.
+      - Traditionally a physical cable, although L3LS-EVPN may opt to use the underlay for failover traffic flow purposes (the SVI typically mapped to VLAN 4093).
       - Traditionally employing iBGP
          - iBGP peering ensures reachability to remote VTEPs and uplink spines through the MLAG peer should direct northbound connectivity be lost.
       - Carries control messages (steady state) or data packages in failure scenarios.